peterkracik/scss-best-practice/README.md

 <div class="my-block__its-element my-block__its-element--perfect-modifier"><div>
 ```

-2. BEM doesn't represent indentation - so there is no need to tell if the text is inside element content and that's inside block my-block.
-BEM is telling that the element is inside block.
+2. BEM doesn't represent an indentation - so there is no need to tell if the text is inside the element content and that's inside the block my-block.
+BEM is telling that the element is inside a block.

 **DON'T**
 ```html